kSrinivasit/kSrinivasit/README.md

 - 👋 Hi, I’m @ K Srinivasa Rao
-- 👀 I’m interested in Embedded Systems, Machine learning
+- 👀 I’m interested in Embedded Systems, Machine learning, Data analytics
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently working on Machine learning tool
 - 💞️ I’m looking to collaborate on projects in the area of Machine learning
 - 📫 How to reach me ksrinivasit@gmail.com